wh5a/sendchina/README.rst

 POST /orders/        Create and pay for an order
 GET /orders/id/      Get an order's details
 GET /products/       Return a list of products
+GET /goods/          Return a list of valid goods for B2C products
 ===============      ============